5 Meanings

 I come through with the Wu and drop math

-And versatile freestyle bombs and phonographs
+And versatile freestyles bombs and phonographs

-Searched to death, on how living things relate
+searched to death, on how living things relate

 Cause at a young age, I was molded in a religion I relied on

-And got caught up in superstition
+and got caught up in superstition

 Scared to split pole, duck black cats